mikaelvesavuori/serverless-observability-example/README.md

-# Serverless Observability example: AWS and Honeycomb
+# Serverless Observability example: AWS and Honeycomb or Datadog

 **This repo presents a complete project to demonstrate a "broken" observable serverless application.**

 This project is built using Typescript and runs on API Gateway and Lambda.
 It is composed of two separate backend services ("internal") and one mock server on Mockachino ("external") that serves a subset of the content.

+Additionally, there is a set of AWS CloudWatch alerts included to demonstrate such usage.

 ## Diagram